espressif/arduino-esp32/docs/en/boards/ESP32-S2-Saola-1.rst

     - 1 × LCD interface (8-bit serial RGB/8080/6800), implemented using the hardware resources of SPI2
     - 1 × LCD interface (8/16/24-bit parallel), implemented using the hardware resources of I2S
     - 1 × TWAI® controller (compatible with ISO 11898-1)
-- Onboard PCB antenna or external antenna connector
+- PCB antenna or external antenna connector

 Header Block
 ------------